Adaptive Computation of Elliptic Eigenvalue Topology Optimization with a Phase-Field Approach

-In Figures \ref{AdaptiveExp1Min1}-\ref{ObjExp7Max21}, we present all results for Examples \ref{example1}-\ref{example7}, including the evolution of meshes, numerical optimal designs and the error estimators during the adaptive refinement process and comparisons of errors, objective functions as well as errors in volume constraints by adaptive and uniform refinement strategies.
-It is easy to see that as the adaptive algorithm proceeds, more local refinements are performed to identify the diffuse interfaces in the interior and capture singularities around corners.
-Particularly, in the optimization of a single eigenvalue, the discrete minimizers $\phi_0^\ast$ over the initial meshes ($k=0$) make rough sketches of the desired designs and then adaptive mesh refinements yield more fine detail of the diffuse interfaces afterwards as the accuracy of discrete eigenfunctions is improved.
-We note that the same observation is true as well in maximizing the band gap between two consecutive eigenvalues as shown in Figures \ref{AdaptiveExp7Max21} (Example \ref{example7}(b)), \ref{AdaptiveExp3Max21} and \ref{AdaptiveExp3Max32} (Example \ref{example3}) respectively.
-As an optimal shape exists for Example \ref{example2}, the absolute error of numerical first eigenvalues and errors of numerical phase-field functions in $L^1(D)$, $L^2(D)$ and $H^1(D)$ norms for adaptive and uniform refinements as functions of degrees of freedom are plotted in Figure \ref{ObjExp2Min1Error}.
-Here the reference phase-field function is composed of the Heaviside function and $\psi = \sqrt{x_{1}^2+x_{2}^2}-1/\sqrt{2}$ over a very fine mesh with more than 50,000 degrees of freedom via \cite{QianHuZhu:2022}
+In Figures \ref{AdaptiveExp1Max1}-\ref{fig:designCompare}, we present the results for Examples \ref{example1}-\ref{example3}, including the evolution of meshes, numerical optimal designs and error estimators during the adaptive refinement process.
+We also compare errors of phase-field functions, objective function values and volume constraints by adaptive and uniform refinement strategies.
+It is clear that as the adaptive algorithm progresses, more local refinements are performed to identify the diffuse interfaces in the interior and capture singularities around corners.
+In particular, when optimizing a single eigenvalue, the discrete minimizers $\phi_0^\ast$ over the initial meshes ($k=0$) provide rough sketches of the desired designs and then adaptive mesh refinements yield more fine detail of the diffuse interfaces as the accuracy of discrete eigenfunctions improves.
+We note that this observation holds true as well in maximizing the band gap between two consecutive eigenvalues as illustrated in Figure \ref{AdaptiveExp7Max21} (Example \ref{example7}) and Figure \ref{AdaptiveExp3Max32} (Example \ref{example3}).
+Since the optimal shape exists for Example \ref{example2}, Figure \ref{ObjExp2Min1Error} presents the absolute errors of the numerical first eigenvalues as well as the errors of the numerical phase-field functions in $L^1(D)$, $L^2(D)$ and $H^1(D)$ norms for both adaptive and uniform refinements, plotted as functions of the degrees of freedom.
+The reference phase-field function is an approximation of the Heaviside function defined on a high-resolution mesh with more than 50,000 degrees of freedom and given by $\psi = \sqrt{x_{1}^2+x_{2}^2}-1/\sqrt{2}$ via \cite{QianHuZhu:2022}